 - A. SEP Plans Under a simplified employee pension (SEP) plan that meets the requirements of IRC Sec.
 408(k), your employer may make contributions to your IRA.
-Your employer is required to provide you with information that describes the terms of your employer's SEP plan. - B. Spousal IRA For contributions made for tax years beginning before 2020, if you are married and have compensation, you may contribute to an IRA established for the benefit of your spouse for any year prior to the year your spouse turns age 701⁄2, regardless of whether or not your spouse has compensation.
-For contributions made for 2020 and later tax years, you may contribute to an IRA established for the benefit of your spouse regardless of your spouse's age, if you are married and have compensation.
-You may make these spousal contributions even if you are age 701⁄2 or older.
+Your employer is required to provide you with information that describes the terms of your employer's SEP plan. - B. Spousal IRA You may contribute to an IRA established for the benefit of your spouse, regardless of your spouse's age and whether or not your spouse has compensation, if you are married and have compensation for the taxable year for which the contribution is made.
 You must file a joint income tax return for the year for which the contribution is made.

-The amount you may contribute to your IRA and your spouse's IRA is the lesser of 100 percent of your combined eligible compensation or \$12,000 for 2019 and 2020.
+The amount you may contribute to your IRA and your spouse's IRA is the lesser of 100 percent of your combined eligible compensation or \$14,000 for 2024 and 2025.
 This amount may be increased with cost-of-living adjustments each year.
 However, you may not contribute more than the individual contribution limit to each IRA.

 If your spouse is age 50 or older by the close of the taxable year, and is otherwise eligible, you may make an additional contribution to your spouse's IRA.
 The maximum additional contribution is \$1,000 per year.
+This amount is subject to possible cost-of-living adjustments each year beginning in 2025.

-- Deduction of Rollovers and Transfers A deduction is not allowed for rollover or transfer contributions. - D. Gift Tax Transfers of your IRA assets to a beneficiary made during your life and at your request may be subject to federal gift tax under IRC Sec.
+- C. Deduction of Rollovers and Transfers A deduction is not allowed for rollover or transfer contributions. - D. Gift Tax Transfers of your IRA assets to a beneficiary made during your life and at your request may be subject to federal gift tax under IRC Sec.
 2501. - E. Special Tax Treatment Capital gains treatment and 10-year income averaging authorized by IRC Sec.
-402 do not apply to IRA distributions.

-- F. Prohibited Transactions If you or your beneficiary engage in a prohibited transaction with your IRA, as described in IRC Sec.
+402 do not apply to IRA distributions. - F. Prohibited Transactions If you or your beneficiary engage in a prohibited transaction with your IRA, as described in IRC Sec.
 4975, your IRA will lose its tax-deferred status, and you must include the value of your account in your gross income for that taxable year.
 The following transactions are examples of prohibited transactions with your IRA.
 (1) Taking a loan from your IRA (2) Buying property for personal use (present or future) with IRA assets (3) Receiving certain bonuses or premiums because of your IRA. - G. Pledging If you pledge any portion of your IRA as collateral for a loan, the amount so pledged will be treated as a distribution and will be included in your gross income for that year.